Sorry, Jesus, but ancient Greek myths were the inspiration behind the stories in the Bible’s New Testament and Old Testament.

-Once you see for yourself that the ancient Greek myths have been twisted, and you will, I’m pretty sure you’ll agree with me that the Bible must be fake.
+Once you see that the ancient Greek myths have been deviously twisted, and you will, I’m pretty sure you’ll agree with me that the Bible must be fake.

-Here’s a bit of a rundown first to give you an idea of what’s going on in Christianity.
+Here’s a bit of a rundown to give you an idea of what’s happening in Christianity.

-I assume the main reason for the Bible to be in existence is to give people an idea of God’s ways.
-In this regard, it has failed miserably.
+I assume one of the big reasons for the Bible to exist is to give people an idea of God’s ways.
+Unfortunately, in this regard, it has failed miserably.

 The Old Testament goes back even further before the time of Jesus when they were still doing sacrifices and other bizarre things.

-It tells the story of Adam and Eve, Noah and his Ark, plus numerous other stories set in Egypt and the Middle East region of today.
+It tells the story of Adam and Eve, Noah and his Ark, and numerous other stories set in Egypt and the Middle East.

 For example, in the Old Testament, it was an eye for an eye if someone had wronged you.

-This alone would prove that God has a split personality at the very least because both the Old Testament and the New Testament are very different.
+If this were true in any way, then this alone would prove that God has a split personality at the very least because the Old Testament and the New Testament are very different.

-Okay, I can understand someone changing their mind about a few things, but this is truly crazy silly.
+I understand someone changing their mind about a few things, but this is crazy silly stuff!

-Soon you’ll understand how the ancient Greek myths played a part in creating the Bible stories, and for this reason, I’m 100% positive the Bible is fake.
+Soon you’ll understand how the ancient Greek myths played a big part in creating the Bible stories, and for this reason, I am 100% positive the Bible is fake.

-Once you understand how the Christian religion has twisted the Greek myths for its own agenda, you’ll be much more enlightened.
+Once you understand how the Christian religion has twisted the Greek myths for its own deceitful purposes, you’ll be much more enlightened.

-You can then go back to fearing the Greek Gods as they once did back in ancient times.
+You can then go back to fearing the Greek Gods as they did in ancient times.

-After reading this, you need to ask yourself why one true God has stories similar to the Greek myths.
-But opposite in certain ways and attributes.
+After you become aware of what is going on, you need to ask yourself why one true God would want to have stories similar to the Greek myths but opposite in specific ways and attributes.

 Why didn’t Jesus Christ show up in Athens?

-Athens would have been the ideal setting for his teachings and miracles if one God did want to come down to earth.
+Athens would have been the ideal setting for teachings and miracles if one true God ever did want to come down to earth.

-Philosophers like Aristotle, Socrates, and Plato showed up in Athens, so why not the son of God?
+Philosophers like Aristotle, Socrates, and Plato showed up in Athens, so why not Jesus Christ, the son of God?

 Who came first, the Greek Gods or Jesus Christ?

-The Greek Gods and Goddesses existed before any other God showed up.
-Let’s see if Greek Gods Paradise can set the record straight.
+The Greek Gods and Goddesses existed before any other God showed up, so let’s see if Greek Gods Paradise can set the record straight.

 Another thing to think about is this.
-If the Greek Gods and Goddesses never existed, someone must have made them up along with the Greek myths.
+If the Greek Gods and Goddesses never existed in reality, someone must have made them up along with the Greek myths.

 Why would anyone want to make them up?
 It’s the big two again, money and power, that’s why.

-What is similar or opposite to the Greek myths in the Bible?
+Similar and opposite to the Greek myths in the Bible

 1. Poseidon versus the Devil

-The God of the sea is often seen carrying around a three-pronged trident.
-The devil is often depicted carrying a three-pronged pitchfork.
+The God of the sea often appears carrying a three-pronged trident.

 2. Hades versus Hell

 Hades is the ruler of the Underworld in Greek mythology.
-The Underworld also went by the name Hades.
+Interestingly, the Underworld also goes by the name Hades.

-In ancient times, this dark and dingy place is where most souls were thought to descend to after death.
+In ancient times, Romans and Greeks believed this dark and dingy place was the realm where most souls descended at the time of death.

-It’s hard to believe, but the belief at the time was that the souls of the dead were ferried to Hades on the River Styx by Charon, the ferryman.
+It is hard to believe now, but the belief at that particular time in history was that the souls of the dead were ferried to Hades on the River Styx by Charon, the ferryman.

-What kind of demented mind would make this kind of stuff up?
+What kind of demented Greek mind would make this kind of weird stuff up?

-One of these two has to be a false belief, or are they both false beliefs?
+One of these two hellish beliefs has to be false, or are they both false?